-Join us for a day of celebration and commemoration as North East Derbyshire District Council pays tribute to our Armed Forces.
+Join us for a day of celebration and commemoration as North East Derbyshire District Council pays tribute to our Armed Forces on October 3rd 2021.

 This special event takes place in Dronfield on Sunday 3 October and comes two years after the Council re-signed the Armed Forces Covenant for Derbyshire, which pledges our commitment and support to the Armed Forces Community.